samjameshambridge/Lotus/README.md

 Project is: _inProgress.

-There are a few more features I would like to add ats some point in the future.
+There are a few more features I would like to add at some point in the future.

 ## Inspiration